SoftwareAG/c8y-docs/content/machine-learning/AI-ML-integration.md

 ### Step 2 - Deploy your AI/ML model {#step-2-deploy-your-aiml-model}

-In general, there are three possible scenarios for deploying your AI/ML model, depending on the requirements of your use-case:
+In general, there are three possible scenarios for deploying your AI/ML model, depending on the requirements of your use case:

 * External hosting
 * Embedded hosting using a custom inference microservice